Measuring quantumness: from theory to observability in interferometric setups: Abstract

 \section{Abstract}

-We investigate the notion of quantumness based on the non-commutativity of the algebra of observables and introduce a measure of quantumness based on the mutual incompatibility of quantum states.
-Since it relies on the full algebra of observables, our measure for composed systems is partition independent and witnesses the global quantum nature of a state.
-We show that such quantity can be experimentally measured with an interferometric setup and that, when an arbitrary bipartition is introduced, it detects the one-way quantum correlations restricted to one of the two subsystems.
-We finally show that, by combining only two projective measurements and carrying out the interference procedure, our measure becomes an efficient universal witness of quantum discord and non-classical correlations.
+{ We investigate the notion of quantumness based on the non-commutativity of the algebra of observables and introduce a measure of quantumness based on the mutual incompatibility of quantum states.
+We show that such a quantity can be experimentally measured with an interferometric setup and that, when an arbitrary bipartition of a given composite system is introduced, it detects the one-way quantum correlations restricted to one of the two subsystems.
+We finally show that, by combining only two projective measurements and carrying out the interference procedure, our measure becomes an efficient universal witness of quantum discord and non-classical correlations. \PACS{ {03.65.-w}{Quantum mechanics} \and {03.67.Mn}{Entanglement measures, witnesses, and other characterizations} } }